rubyroidlabs/bsuir-courses/README.md

 - Commit a change, and push your local branch to your github fork
 - Send me pull request for your changes to be included

-I apologise in advance for the slow action on pull requests and issues.
+I apologize in advance for the slow action on pull requests and issues.

 ## License
 Expensy is licensed under the MIT license. (http://opensource.org/licenses/MIT)